aiyk/sysserve-fe-assignment/INSTRUCTIONS.md

 ### Business requirements

 #### Input and output
-The component should receive its initial state as a string, allow the user to update the state via manipulating the UI, and emit its output as a serialized string.
+The component should receive its initial state as a json object, allow the user to update the state via manipulating the UI(sending comments and uploading files).
-You should be able to pass the Guests and Rooms configuration in via the URL in this encoded manner.
-The URL should be updated with this serialized string when the component state is "comitted" (via the `Search` button) to allow for sharing.

-The rules for the output format are the following:
-- Rooms are separated by pipe `|`
-- Adults and children are separated by colon `:`
-- Children ages are separated by comma `,`

-##### Examples
-* "1:4,6|3" → Two rooms, one with one adult and two children ages four and six and the other with three adults and no children
-* "3" → One room with three adults and no children
-* "2:4" → One room with two adults and one child aged four
-* "1:0,13,16" → One room with one adult and three children (aged zero, thirteen and sixteen)

-Note: Keep in mind this is the serialized representation of a valid component state, you can keep a different intermediate data structure of your choice to manage internal state.
+Ignore the audio recording functionality.

 #### Functional requirements
 These are the requirements the component need to abide to be deemed functional.

-* Up to eight rooms can be added
-* Each room has at least one adult and up to a maximum of five
-* Each room has zero or more children up to a maximum of three
-* Each child needs to have their age supplied, so we know what kind of bed or cot to provide and what to charge for the room
-* Each room has a maximum occupancy of five.
-This is, adults plus children per room
-* The Guest and Room selector should always yield a valid room occupancy, use button disablement to avoid invalid configurations
-* A user can either click `Search` to commit the output to the URL, or click the `x` on top to reset the chosen room selection, revert back to the original state and output this to the URL.
+* On load and whenever a new comment is posted by the logged in user specifically, the chat should automatically scroll to buttom, displaying the most recent
+* Each chat on long press should be highlighted and display options as shown in screen 3
+* Each chat bubble should be able to display as text, image or media
+* On click of the attachment icon in the chat input field, show the floating menu that handles file upload as shown in screen 2
+* Once user types in the chat input field, switch the mic icon to a send icon as shown in screen 4
+* Enter key should also send the comment

 #### Non Functional requirements
 ##### Usability
 It should be evident to the user how to operate the component.
 We are here to help the user to understand what are their options and guide them.

 ##### Configurability
-The exact functional requirements of the component can change in the future, aim to make the component configurable for things such as default values and max room occupancy.
+The exact functional requirements of the component can change in the future, aim to make the component configurable.

 ##### Testability
 It is recommended to write automated tests (unit or integration) to verify and document the business logic.